isaaclyman/Viano/README.md

 This is not a great music composition tool, but it is a fun toy.
 Your songs will sound like an '80s ringtone played on a  miscellaneous woodwind.
 Oh well.

-This is also a proof-of-concept for using Vue component markup as a tool for writing declarative code.
+This is also a proof-of-concept for using Vue component markup as a tool for writing declarative code in a domain-specific language.

-Do not use this library in mission-critical production code.
+Probably don't use this in production code.

+## Installation

+Viano isn't published on NPM and isn't set up for inclusion in other projects.
+To play with it: clone the repository, `npm install`, `npm run serve`.
+App.vue currently includes the "La Cucaracha" player, but you can add other players for your own songs (PRs always welcome).

 ## Usage